-The nSaxwlqaxwiya (Vaseux Creek) drainage area from the mouth is approximately 296 km2.
-There are 26 current water extraction licenses within watershed; however, the actual volume extracted is unknown.
-A permanent 5-antenna PIT Array (OKV) was installed in nSaxwlqaxwiya (Vaseux Creek) in 2018, less than 1 km from the mouth.
-This array sustained damage in 2018 but remained partially operable throughout spring and summer until the Creek ran dry.
-The damage was repaired in December 2018.
-The system was functional from April 2019 until the end of the year.
+The nSažwlqaxwiya (Vaseux Creek) drainage area from the mouth is approximately 296 km.
+There are 26 current water extraction licenses within the watershed; however, the actual volume extracted is unknown.
+A permanent 5-antenna PIT Array (OKV) was installed in nSažwlqaxwiya (Vaseux) Creek in 2018, less than 1 km from the mouth.
+This array sustained damage in 2018, but remained partially operable throughout spring and summer until the Creek ran dry.
+The damage was repaired in 2018.
+The system has been functional since April 2019, until a breakdown of wiring in 2022 caused the downstream array to be inoperable.